Cimpress-MCP/auth0-sso-login.js/README.md

   // the logout URL, which should be accessible by a non-authenticated user
   logoutRedirectUri: `${window.location.origin}/#/logout`,

-  // the Auth0 Lock options that are merged into base options.
-Worthwhile additions are title or icon
-  // for full options, see https://auth0.com/docs/libraries/lock/v10/customization
-  auth0LockOptions: {},

   // hooks to get callback calls into the login/logout workflow
   hooks: {
     // before the redirect to the logoutRedirectUri happens